mosip/documentation/docs/resident-services-developer-setup-documentation.md

 For example,

-    * `mosip.mosip.resident.client.secret=xyz789` you need to add this property to be able to use a decrypted passcode and run it in your local machine.
+  * You need to add `mosip.mosip.resident.client.secret=xyz789` property to be able to use a decrypted passcode and run it in your local machine.
   * If you are running it on a server, then you have to use an encrypted passcode like this `mosip.mosip.resident.client.secret={cipher}1bdd7e59ca3a9dbe66b47db3ecb7025e66a6746911de2bd841c804f`.
   * You need to comment this out `auth.server.admin.issuer.internal.uri` in `application-default` file because you already have this `auth.server.admin.issuer.uri` so there is no need of `auth.server.admin.issuer.internal.uri`.
   * If you check the URLs present in these files, they are set to default with port no. 80 (or any other port number) but you will need to use external URL to access it.
   * In the beginning of `resident-default` file, you need to add `mosipbox.public.url=https://${domain.url}` and change all other URLs with `${mosipbox.public.url}`.
   * It is because you will pass this domain URL in Eclipse VM arguments like this `-Ddomain.url=dev.mosip.net` which results in `mosipbox.public.url=https://dev.mosip.net` and it will connect with the Development environment.

 7. Now run the server by opening the `config-server-start.bat` file.